jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_separation.rst

     def test_passing_a_class():

-  the test is still green because when ``src.telephone.text`` is called, Python_ follows this path
+  still green because when ``src.telephone.text`` is called, Python_ follows this path

   .. code-block:: shell